Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     3. Empty, in which case the program will try to find an implementation with the name "DefaultProcessor" in the `io.vantiq.objectRecognition.neuralNet` package.
 This implementation is not provided, and must be written by the user.
-*   threshold: Optional.
+*   `threshold`: Optional.
 Threshold is used to decide if the Neural Net's result is a valid one, by comparing the resulting confidence of the recognition against the threshold value.
 A high threshold will lead to fewer results, all with a higher confidence.
 A low threshold will lead to more results, some of which having a lower confidence.
 Threshold defaults to 0.5 if not specified, or if invalid.
 There are two ways to specify this value:
     1. The value can be a number between 0 and 1 (i.e. 0.4, or 0.2, etc...)
     2. The value can be a number between 0 and 100 (i.e. 40, or 20, etc...)
-*   cropBeforeAnalysis: Optional.
+*   `cropBeforeAnalysis`: Optional.
 Used to crop the retrieved images before they are processed by the Neural Net.
+This option
-This option *must* contain the following values:
+*must* contain the following values:
     *   **x**: The top left x-coordinate used to crop the image.
     *   **y**: The top left y-coordinate used to crop the image.
     *   **width**: The width of the cropped image, (starting at the x-coordinate specified above).
     *   **height**: The height of the cropped image, (starting at the y-coordinate specified above).
-*   saveImage: Optional.
+*   `saveImage`: Optional.
 The value can be one of the following three options:
     1.  "local"     - This will save images to the disk (outputDir must be specified in order for this to work).
     2.  "vantiq"    - This will save images as documents in VANTIQ.
 No images will be saved locally even if outputDir is specified.
     3.  "both"      - This will save the images both to the disk and as documents in VANTIQ. (outputDir must be specified in order to save locally)
+* `includeEncodedImage`: Optional.
+If set, the Base64-encoded image will be included in the results.
+The image encoded and included is the same one that would be saved if `saveImage` is/was set. _E.g._, if `labelImage` (see below) is set, the encoded image will contain the labeling.
+Note that `includeEncodedImage` and `saveImage` are independent of one another;  either or both can be set.

-**NOTE:** All of the following options are relevant only if the "saveImage" option has been set.
+**NOTE:** All of the following options are relevant only if the `saveImage` or `includedEncodedImage` (for `labelImage` and `savedResolution`) options are set.

-*   outputDir: Optional.
+*   `outputDir`: Optional.
 The directory in which images will be saved locally.
 Images will only be saved locally if saveImage is set to be either "local" or "both".
-*   saveRate: Optional.
+*   `saveRate`: Optional.
 The rate at which images will be saved (i.e. "saveRate": 3 - This will save every 3rd image that is captured).
 If not specified, the value will default to 1 which saves every captured image.
-*   labelImage: Optional.
+*   `labelImage`: Optional.
 If set to "true", images will be saved with bounding boxes and labels.
 If set to "false", or if not set at all, the images will be saved with no bounding boxes or labels.
-*   uploadAsImage: Optional.
+*   `uploadAsImage`: Optional.
 If set to "true", images will be uploaded to VANTIQ as VANTIQ Images, (the default behavior uploads images as VANTIQ Documents).
     *   **NOTE**: This option is only relevant if "saveImage" has been set to either "vantiq" or "both".
-*   savedResolution: Optional.
+*   `savedResolution`: Optional.
 A map containing options for adjusting the resolution of the saved images.
     * *Options for savedResolution:*
-    1. longEdge: Optional.
+    1. `longEdge`: Optional.
 This sets the maximum long edge dimension for saved images.
 Must be a non-negative integer that is smaller than the long edge of the image to be saved.
 This value will become the new long edge dimension, and the short edge will be scaled down to maintain the same aspect ratio as the original image.
         *   **NOTE:** We do not support enlarging images.
 This feature can be used *only* to resize images to smaller